By Don Koenig

 “to sustain its worship, ordinances, discipline, and doctrines;”

 What if their worship, ordinance, discipline, or doctrines do not line up with scripture and are made up by men.
 Do I swear to follow that?
 I think not!
 That is what members of cults blindly do.
 There are many local churches that have questionable practices and doctrine.
-I think I will be like the Berean's and will check out all of the above in the light of scripture.
+I think I will be like the Berean's and check out all of the above in the light of scripture.

 “to contribute cheerfully and regularly to the support of the ministry, the expenses of the church, the relief of the poor, and the spread of the gospel through all nations.”

 God loves a cheerful giver - but I have my days, especially when there are two or three collections.
 I never could understand why the church cannot just have one collection and put the money to the best use.
-Must we have additional collections in every Sunday School class or collections for everyone who speaks at the church?
-Even giving to missions should normally be done under careful consideration by the church, therefore how much the church gives to a specific cause should be part of the agreed upon corporate church budget.
+Must we have additional collections in every Bible study class or collections for everyone who speaks at the church?
+Even giving to missions should normally be done under careful consideration by the church.
+Therefore, how much the church gives to a specific cause should be part of the agreed upon corporate church budget.
 If we give to all these extra collections, is it because people are giving so cheerfully or because they are under a bully pulpit to give?
 Besides, giving to the ministry, expenses of the church, relief of the poor, and the great commission if done through the local church are redundant statements.

 “we also engage to maintain family and secret devotions”